kmcooper/BIOI-1000-Project-Sample/README.md

 **Purpose**: This is a sample GitHub repo for BIOI 1000 students in project-implementing versions of the course to use as a general guide.
 Refer to the assignment rubric and description for actual project requirements; this sample repository does not necessarily align with assignment expectations.

 ## Configuration instructions and dependencies
 The script used for this project requires [Python 3.7.12](https://www.python.org/downloads/) or higher to run as well as the [pandas](https://pandas.pydata.org) Python library.
-This code was developed and tested on a MacOSX with Python 3.7.12 installed using pandas version 1.3.4.
+This code was developed and tested on a MacOSX with Python 3.7.12 installed using pandas version 1.3.4. (*Note: This code does not actually use pandas, I am just giving an example of how to describe dependencies*)

 ## Installation instructions
 Simple "install", just download the script to your machine and run it from your preferred folder.